rikard-sics/contiki-ng/os/net/security/edhoc/Documentation:-EDHOC.md

 credential (DH-static public key) formatted as a COSE_Key of type EC2.
 The EDHOC protocol can runs without prior knowledge of the other part.Each part provisionally accepts the RPK of the other part until posterior authentication.

 ### EDHOC configuration
-The following macro must be definded on the configuration file:
+The following macro must be defined on the configuration file:
 - Define the KID of the authentication key used on this node.
 ```c
 #define AUTH_KID KID
 ```
-If the parties have agreed on an identity beside the public key, the "subject name" can be definded instead.
+If the parties have agreed on an identity beside the public key, the "subject name" can be defined instead.
 ```c
 #define AUTH_SUBJECT_NAME "Node_Key_Identity"
 ```